WildernessLabs/Documentation/docs/Meadow/Getting_Started/Hello_World/index.md

  3. In the **Meadow** section, select *Meadow Application* and press **Next**.
  4. Name your project `HelloMeadow` and choose project location.
  5. Press **Create**.
- 6. Update Meadow.Foundation package to latest version.

 ## Step 3: Deploy your Application

 The Meadow application template is a simple application that will pulse the onboard LED.
-As long as the [Meadow.OS is deployed to your Meadow board](/Meadow/Getting_Started/Deploying_Meadow), you can use the same techniques to deploy a Meadow application as you would any other .Net application:
+As long as the [Meadow.OS is deployed to your Meadow board](/Meadow/Getting_Started/Deploying_Meadow), you can use the same techniques to deploy a Meadow application as you would any other .NET application:

 ### macOS